 - (v) The Company will be permitted to accept credit card payments for utility service, provided, however, that any costs imposed on Con Edison associated with the receipt of payment by credit card are to be considered among the general costs of doing business and will not be a separate additional charge to the customers whose payments are made by credit card. - (vi) In its May 20, 1996 order (p.
 73), the Commission expected "filings by each utility" to it and subsequently to FERC "to distinguish and classify transmission and distribution facilities."
 Con Edison's 138 kV feeders, which radially supply the area substations, are currently classified as transmission facilities in the Company's records.
 However, these area substations supply only local distribution load within the Company's service area.
-Therefore, these feeders, along with ancillary equipment, will be reclassified as distribution facilities following approval thereof by the Commission and the FERC.
+Therefore, these feeders, along with ancillary equipment, will be reclassified as distribution facilities following approval thereof by the Commission consistent with Commission Opinion No. 97-12 in Case 97-E-0251

+(July 24, 1997), and the FERC.
 Staff currently supports the Company's position and planned application to FERC.